KOCO-TV: News department history

 KOCO's ratings fortunes improved from 1980 to 1982, when its newscasts briefly overtook KWTV for second place following the installment of Jack Bowen and Mary Ruth Carleton as its primary anchor team, alongside Norman and Park.
-The station's newscasts—then titled 5 Alive NewsCenter, eventually being shortened to 5 Alive News in January 1984—even battled longtime powerhouse KTVY for first in the market.
-On May 31, 1982, the station's early-evening newscast – which had been airing at 5:30 p.m. (instead of the 6:00 p.m. timeslot then used exclusively by most network stations, including some ABC affiliates) since September 1972, following ABC's initial 5:00 p.m.
-Central Time feed of the ABC Evening News – was shifted to 5:00 p.m., where it had previously aired from 1968 to 1972, and retitled Live at Five.
+The station's newscasts—then titled 5 Alive NewsCenter, before being shortened to 5 Alive News in January 1984—even battled longtime powerhouse KTVY for first in the market.
+On May 31, 1982, the station's early-evening newscast – which had been airing at 5:30 p.m. (instead of the 6 p.m. timeslot then used exclusively by most network stations, including some ABC affiliates) since September 1972, following ABC's initial 5 pm.
+Central Time feed of the ABC Evening News – was shifted to 5 pm, where it had previously aired from 1968 to 1972, and retitled Live at Five.
 (Around this time, ABC had begun requiring affiliates located outside of the Eastern and Pacific Time Zones to swap the airtimes of the successor World News Tonight and their local early evening newscasts – then also aired in that order on ABC's other Oklahoma-based affiliates, KTUL, KTEN and KSWO-TV in Lawton – to allow the former to compete directly with NBC and CBS's evening newscasts.)
-A separate half-hour newscast at 6:00 p.m. (originally titled Newsplus at 6:00) subsequently premiered on September 20 of that year.
+A separate half-hour newscast at 6 p.m. (originally titled Newsplus at 6:00) subsequently premiered on September 20 of that year.
 (All three broadcasts ranked the market's most-watched news programs in those time periods during the November 2006 sweeps period.)
 In 1984, the station was sued for defamation by local OB-GYN William Crittendon, who claimed a report on a medical malpractice case he was being tried for had misquoted an expert witness who said that a patient had a "perfectly healthy" (rather than "perfectly normal") uterus; the Oklahoma Supreme Court ruled that station management must pay Crittendon $550,000 in damages; an appeal of the ruling, charging First Amendment violations, gained the support of the National Association of Broadcasters, which contended that the court did not establish negligence or causation.